dataforseo/TypeScriptClient/docs/classes/SerpGoogleAutocompleteLiveAdvancedRequestInfo.md

 chrome — used when google search is opened in google chrome;
 chrome-omni — used in the address bar in chrome;
 gws-wiz — used in google search home page;
+gws-wiz-serp — used in google search engine results page;
 safari — used when google search is opened in safari browser;
 firefox — used when google search is opened in firefox browser;
 psy-ab — may be used when google search is opened in google chrome browser;